 Earning a Master’s Degree in Data Science in North Carolina

-Prospective data science students in North Carolina have a wealth of option between the high quality online schools available and local data science programs in the Triangle.
+Prospective data science students in North Carolina have a wealth of options between the high quality online schools available and local data science programs in and around the Triangle.

 On-campus Data Science Programs Available in North Carolina

-Several universities located in the Triangle offer a variety of specialized data programs that enable prospective students to choose the program best suited to their career goals.
+Several universities located in the Triangle and around the state offer a variety of specialized data programs that enable prospective students to choose the program best suited to their career goals.
 On-campus graduate programs available in North Carolina include:

-- Graduate Certificate in Data Science and Business Analytics
+- PSM in Data Science and Business Analytics (DSBA)

 Features of North Carolina’s Online Data Science Master’s Programs